pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 keywords = ["tutorial"]
 +++

-Learning a complex software tool like a game engine can be overwhelming for beginners.
-In this tutorial we'll break down how a game engine works generally and then we'll look at a few [Godot](https://godotengine.org) highlights specifically.
+In this guide, we break down how game engines work and look at the [Godot game engine](https://godotengine.org).

 We'll learn about:

-- What game engines do
+- What game engines do.
-- How to choose the right game engine
+- How to choose the right game engine.
-- What is the Godot game engine

-## What is a game engine

-A game engine is a full-featured software and/or framework tool for making games.
-Put very simply that is what a game engine is.

-The purpose of a game engine is to make game developers' life easier by automating repetitive tasks that appear in most game projects.
-This comes with advantages and disadvantages.

 ![Game Engine Screens](./img/game-engine-screenshots.png)

-The advantages are that:

-- We don't have to build everything from ground up facilitating fast prototyping and building a workflow pipeline.
-- Tool makers integrate their software with existing game engines making it easier to use their assets.
-- Developers can focus on game content rather than technicalities.
-- Makes it easier for non-coders to participate in the game development process.

-On the other hand, disadvantages include:

-- It's harder to control performance since we rely on very complex code built and maintained by a third party.
-In case of open source projects, even though we have access to the code, the architecture in most cases is too complicated to directly modify and improve.
-- Workflows can become highly specialized making it difficult to integrate or expand with other software tools.

-Game engines come in many flavors, some offer game editors while others come packaged as SDKs (Software Development Kits) offering only the code base to build upon.

-The game editor allows us to visually create our game from different assets (images, 3D models, audio files etc.) while the engine is the framework that allows us to run our games.

-A game engine that comes with a full-featured editor is, for example, Godot.
-Other options, like [Panda3D](https://www.panda3d.org), provide just an SDK (Software Development Kit) without the editor.
-This isn't to say that one is better than the other.
-Every team and person has different needs and these tools have to be assessed case-by-case.
+## What's a game engine?

+A game engine is a full-featured program or framework to create games.
+Their purpose is to make game developers' life easier by automating repetitive tasks that appear in most game projects, like drawing images on the screen or playing audio.

-These days we take for granted what a game engine has to offer:
+These days, we take for granted that an engine should manage:

-- User input handling
+- User input
 - Animation
 - Audio
 - Navigation
 - Internationalization
-- GUI (Graphics User Interfaces)
+- Graphical User Interface
 - Networking
 - Rendering
-- Particle system
+- Particle systems and visual effects
-- Physics simulations
+- Physics simulation
 - Profiling and debugging
-- Compile and run projects on multiple platforms
+- Compile and exporting projects on multiple platforms
-- AI functionality

-And many more features.
-Later we'll dive into the specifics of the Godot game engine, a tool we successfully use here at GDQuest.
+And more.
+These expectations came with the growth of general game engines like Unreal or Unity.
+A general engine is one that allows you to create many sorts of games.
+There are dozens of them available for free today.

+On the other hand, specialized engines are created and optimized for one game or one type of game.
+RPG Maker, a program designed to create 2D Japanese RPGs, is a well-known example.
+Popular indie games like Super Meat Boy or Northgard also run on dedicated engines.

+rpg-maker.png

+Game engines come in many flavors.
+Some offer a complete editor while others only provide code that you build from.

+Editors allow you to create game levels visually.
+You import assets like images, 3D models, or audio files and place them in the editor's viewport.
+The actual engine is the code that takes all these levels and runs your game.

+godot-editor.png

+Some game engines come with a complete editor: Unreal, Unity, Godot, Game Maker, Construct.
+Others like Panda3D or Phaser only provide code.
+This isn't to say that one type is better than the other.
+Every development team has different needs, and they should assess the tools they use on a per-project basis.

+### Pros and cons

+Using a game engine has advantages and disadvantages.

+Some pros are that:

+- You can focus on game content rather than technicalities.
+- You don't have to learn to build everything from the ground up, like drawing pixels on the screen or playing audio.
+- With an editor, it's easier for non-coders to participate in the development process.
+- Engines can provide a plugin <abbr title="Application Programming Interface">API</abbr> for third-parties to integrate their tools and make them available to others.
+You can find many specialized editors for different types of games on Unity's asset store, for example.

+Here are some cons:

+- It's harder to control performances since you rely on complex software written by someone else.
+In the case of open-source projects, even though you have access to the code, the codebase can be too complicated to adapt it to your needs.
+- You have to adapt to the engine's workflow and the way it works.
+- You also have to work with its quirks and weaknesses.

+Of course, these depend a lot on your current skills.
+If you have no programming experience, creating an engine might not even be an option.
+You'll want to [learn to code]({{< ref  "tutorial/getting-started/learn-to/game-engine-basics/index.md" >}}) first and maybe gain some experience coding small programs and games to get your wet first.

-### The game loop
+## The game loop

 So how does a game engine work?
 The primary concept of a game engine is **the game main loop**.
 We can think of the game loop as the heart of the game engine.
 It's what makes it tick.